Lapis Lazuli Prayer Bead Necklace with Tassel Gemstone Mala Beads

 Lapis Lazuli removes toxins from the body and even your refrigerator.
 Lapis can be used to safely access and release repressed emotions, which is why it is considered an important tool for psychotherapists.
 Shy individuals feel more comfortable within themselves and around strangers by wearing Lapis.

-Lapis helps up stay aligned with your Higher Self.
-Placing Lapis under a pyramid-shape keeps it energized.
+Lapis Lazuli helps up stay aligned with your Higher Self.
+Placing Lapis Lazuli under a pyramid-shape keeps it energized.

 Prayer beads are called malas in Buddhism.
 They are like necklaces, but made to certain specifications and used for the purpose of meditation and prayer.
-Sometimes they are called malas necklace in the west
+Sometimes they are called a mala necklace in the west

 Malas are now a part of popular culture and are worn as necklaces as a fashion element.